-Base General Funds revenues, as impacted by the changes to the individual income tax and corporate income tax rates, for Fiscal Year 2018 totaled \$38.149 billion, an increase of \$7.816 billion, or 25.8 percent, when compared to Fiscal Year 2017 results under the new definition of General Funds.
-This increase primarily reflects an increase of \$4.749 billion in individual income tax and corporate income tax revenues generated by increase in such tax rates.
+Base General Funds revenues, as impacted by the changes to the individual income tax and corporate income tax rates, for Fiscal Year 2018 totaled \$38.1 billion, an increase of \$7.8 billion, or 25.8 percent, when compared to Fiscal Year 2017 results under the new definition of General Funds.
+This increase primarily reflects an increase of \$4.7 billion in individual income tax and corporate income tax revenues generated by increase in such tax rates.
 "Base General Fund Revenues" excludes interfund borrowing, Treasurer's investment borrowing and Section 7.6 Bond proceeds.

-Individual income taxes deposited into the General Funds totaled \$17.725 billion, while corporate income taxes totaled \$2.017 billion for Fiscal Year 2018.
-These amounts include \$1.234 billion deposited into the Commitment to Human Services Fund and the Fund for the Advancement of Education that are now included in the definition of General Funds.
-Excluded from these numbers are \$1.155 billion of income tax revenue deposited directly with local governments.
+Individual income taxes deposited into the General Funds totaled \$17.7 billion, while corporate income taxes totaled \$2.0 billion for Fiscal Year 2018.
+These amounts include \$1.2 billion deposited into the Commitment to Human Services Fund and the Fund for the Advancement of Education that are now included in the definition of General Funds.
+Excluded from these numbers are \$1.2 billion of income tax revenue deposited directly with local governments.

-Net sales tax revenue deposits into the General Funds totaled \$7.810 billion.
+Net sales tax revenue deposits into the General Funds totaled \$7.8 billion.
 This excludes \$446 million of sales tax revenues deposited directly into local transit funds.
-Revenues from other state sources totaled \$3.451 billion.
+Revenues from other state sources totaled \$3.5 billion.

-Federal source revenues increased to \$5.238 billion in Fiscal Year 2018 from the Fiscal Year 2017 total of \$2.483 billion.
-The Fiscal Year 2018 total includes approximately \$1.206 billion from the use of the proceeds of the Section 7.6 Bonds to pay down prior year Medicaid liabilities.
-The transfer into the General Funds of \$2.500 billion in Section 7.6 Bond proceeds is not included in base revenues for Fiscal Year 2018.
+Federal source revenues increased to \$5.2 billion in Fiscal Year 2018 from the Fiscal Year 2017 total of \$2.5 billion.
+The Fiscal Year 2018 total includes approximately \$1.2 billion from the use of the proceeds of the Section 7.6 Bonds to pay down prior year Medicaid liabilities.
+The transfer into the General Funds of \$2.5 billion in Section 7.6 Bond proceeds is not included in base revenues for Fiscal Year 2018.

-Other transfers in, not including amounts from fund reallocations or interfund borrowing authorized in P.A.
-100-23, increased to \$1.908 billion in Fiscal Year 2018 from actual Fiscal Year 2017 results of \$1.542 billion.
+Other transfers in, not including amounts from fund reallocations or interfund borrowing authorized in PA 100-23, increased to \$1.9 billion in Fiscal Year 2018 from actual Fiscal Year 2017 results of \$1.5 billion.

-Fund reallocations in the approximate amount of \$293 million were authorized in P.A.
-100-23 along with statutory authority for the Comptroller to borrow from available balances in other State funds up to an aggregate amount of \$1.2 billion over Fiscal Years 2018 and 2019 for deposit into the General Funds or the Health Insurance Reserve Fund in order to meet cash flow deficits and maintain liquidity in such funds.
+Fund reallocations in the approximate amount of \$293 million were authorized in PA 100-23 along with statutory authority for the Comptroller to borrow from available balances in other State funds up to an aggregate amount of \$1.2 billion over Fiscal Years 2018 and 2019 for deposit into the General Funds or the Health Insurance Reserve Fund in order to meet cash flow deficits and maintain liquidity in such funds.
 The Comptroller executed a total of \$269 million in fund reallocations and \$533 million in interfund borrowing in Fiscal Year 2018 (\$128 million of the interfund borrowing was repaid by the Comptroller during Fiscal Year 2018).
+While Public Act 100-23 required interfund borrowing to be repaid within 24 months of such borrowing, Public Act 101-0010 extended the date of repayment to within 48 months.